abhishekmishra/explorations/recursive-subdivision-curves/README.md

         self.points[i] = 10
     end

-    self.ratio = 2 ^ (-self.h)
+    -- the ratio of the perturbation is a function of the Hurst Exponent self.ratio = 2 ^ (-self.h)

+    -- define the standard deviation
     local std = self.ratio * self.num_levels

-    self:subdivide(1, self.num_points, std)
+    -- start with the subdivision of the outermost segment self:subdivide(1, self.num_points, std) end
-end
 ```